When leaf miners attack your plants, they give them an ugly appearance. Even worse, they can cause very serious damage.

 What Kind of Pesticide Should You Use?

-Look for a type of spray that is pacifically designed to kill leaf miners.
-Alternately, you may seek more natural solutions such as Neem oil.
+Look for a type of spray that is pacifically designed to control leafminers.
+Alternatively, you may seek more biological control or natural Neem oil insecticide.
 This is an insecticidal oil that is less harmful to the general environment than commercial pesticides.

 Be advised that you will need to apply Neem oil very uniformly, more frequently and for an extended period of time in order to have any results at all.
 Neem oil disrupts the lifecycle of the leaf miner and prevents the larvae from becoming adults.
 Over time, this will help you get your leaf miner problem under control.

-While spraying is the quickest option if you are suddenly surprised by a leaf miner invasion, it is not really the best option the reason for this is that leaf miners live inside of plant leaves, so they may not even be affected by pesticide or organic spray unless you are extremely diligent and persistent with your treatments.
+While spraying is the quickest option if you are suddenly surprised by a leaf miner invasion, it is not really the best option the reason for this is that leaf miners live inside of plant leaves, so they may not even be affected by pesticide or organic insecticidal spray unless you are extremely diligent and persistent with your leaf miner treatment.

 It’s important to understand that when you spray for leaf miners, you will also end up killing off a great deal of friendly fauna in your garden, and you may have little or no effect on your leaf miners.
 In the long run, this is counterproductive because killing off friendly fauna means killing off natural leaf miner predators.